How Much Play Does Your New Puppy Need?

 There are various types of play that are excellent exercises for your pup, such as agility training, walkies, and swimming to name a few.
 Your puppy may find some types of exercise more physically tiring than mentally tiring.

-During their first few months, frequent rest breaks are super important as your puppy is growing whilst they sleep.
-Ensure they have maximum comfort with a dog bed to snooze on and pair it with a personalised blanket to keep them extra snug!
+During their first few months, frequent rest breaks are supaw important as your puppy is growing whilst they sleep.
+Ensure they have maximum comfort with a dog bed for them to snooze on.
+Prioritize their beauty sleep and pair this with a personalized blanket to keep them extra snug!